gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

-Control engineering is becoming more and more important nowadays: just to give you an idea, the design of modern aircrafts, spaceships and autonomous cars widely relies on it.
+Control engineering is becoming more and more important nowadays: just to give you an idea, the design of modern aircraft, spaceships and autonomous cars heavily relies on it.

 But... what is control engineering?
-Well, this course aims at giving you insights to answer this question by considering a current fascinating control engineering application: the <em>Starship re-entry task</em>.
+Well, this course aims to give you the insights to answer this question by considering a current fascinating control engineering application: the <em>Starship re-entry task</em>.